kojamad28/rstudio-db/README.md

-# RStudio Stats
+# RStudio DB

-This repository provides a basic environment for statistical analyses using RStudio.
+This repository provides a basic environment for database manipulation using RStudio.